Learning Styles for Career Development

 Best jobs for auditory learners

 People who are auditory learners tend to prefer jobs that require a great deal of group discussion and roles that demand active listening skills or making decisions based on conversations.
-Because they can recall information by hearing it and don’t need to see it, they can process information and act based on verbal instruction alone.
+They can process information and act based on verbal instruction alone.

 Here are a few careers that may be best suited for auditory learners:

 Kinesthetic learners tend to excel in roles that require constant action and movement.
 Because they prefer continual stimulation, they’re well-suited for career paths that demand a great deal of physical activity—especially jobs that allow them to work with their hands.